Volkswagen T-Cross SUV - Practicality & boot space

 You might look at the T-Cross and think that it’ll barely be big enough to accommodate the weekly shop, but its small-looking proportions disguise practical interior space.
 The boot, while not the biggest in class, is a pleasant surprise, as is the thoughtful touch of rear seats that slide forwards and backwards.

 The extra headroom afforded by the taller body will be a big draw to many customers, as it makes the T-Cross that bit more practical than the Polo.
-At the time of writing, Volkswagen hasn’t revealed interior dimensions, so it’s hard to compare it against the Renault Captur or SEAT Arona.
-However, we did find it to be spacious enough for two adults to sit behind each other.
+There’s also a similar amount of headroom as you get in the Ford Puma and more than in the Renault Captur.

 Volkswagen T-Cross interior space & storage